How to Get Hired: 3 Reasons You’re Not Getting Hired and What You Can Do About It

 You Don’t Meet the Minimum Qualifications

-Applying for a position where you don’t at least meet the minimum qualifications is typically a waste of time.
+Applying for a position where you don’t at least meet the minimum required qualifications is typically a waste of time.

 If you’re able to articulate these skills through your resume and/or cover letter go for it!